delton137/delton137.github.io/_posts/2009-08-01-Rensselaer-Astrophysical-Society-history.md

 # Archives - Mirror Overhaul Project

-(Completed Summer 1998) (This was from the old RAS website - not written by Dan Elton)
+(Completed Summer 1998)
+(This was from the old RAS website and written by Jeffrey LaCombe)

 As with any viewing instrument, the quality of the image is determined by the quality of the optics.
 In the summer of 1998 the RAS took the primary mirror on the 16" Cassegranian telescope in for servicing.
 This is how we did it.
-(Thank you Jeffrey LaCombe for putting together the original page.)

 ### Disassembly